thomash-acinq/bolts/01-messaging.md

    * [`length*byte`:`node_backup`]

 A node with `want_peer_backup_storage` activated:
-  - MUST NOT activate `provide_peer_backup_storage`
   - if its peer doesn't support `provide_peer_backup_storage`:
     - MUST NOT send `update_backup`
   - otherwise:
     - MAY send `update_backup` whenever necessary
     - MUST limit its `node_backup` to 32000 bytes
     - when it receives `init` with an outdated or missing `node_backup`:
-      - SHOULD send a warning
+      - MAY send a warning
-      - MAY disconnect
-      - MAY fail all channels with that peer

 A node with `provide_peer_backup_storage` activated:
-  - MUST NOT activate `want_peer_backup_storage`
   - when it receives `update_backup`:
-    - if its peer also has activated the `provide_peer_backup_storage` feature:
-      - SHOULD send a warning
-      - MUST NOT store this backup data
-    - otherwise:
     - if the `node_backup` exceeds 32000 bytes:
       - SHOULD send a warning
       - MUST NOT store this backup data
     - otherwise:
-        - MUST store this backup data
+      - SHOULD store this backup data
   - when it sends `init`:
-    - MUST include the last `node_backup` it received from that peer
+    - MUST include the last `node_backup` it stored for that peer
   - when all channels with that peer are closed:
     - SHOULD wait at least 2016 blocks before deleting the `node_backup`